 On 25 March 2013, 3i Infrastructure announced it had sold its 50% holding in Alpha Schools to a wholly-owned subsidiary of HICL Infrastructure Company Limited ("HICL"), which already owned the balance of the investment.
 The sale of the investment, which 3i Infrastructure held through a subsidiary undertaking, generated gross proceeds of £21.2 million, representing a premium to the opening valuation of £18.5 million and to the cost of £9.1 million.

-Cost £9.1m

-Income received in the period of ownership £6.3m
+Cost Income received in the period of ownership Sale proceeds IRR £9.1m £6.3m £21.2m 33.2% Opening value at 1 April 2012 Profit over opening value £18.5m £2.7m

-Sale proceeds £21.2m

-IRR 33.2%

-Opening value at 1 April 2012 £18.5m

-Profit over value this financial year £2.7m

 Value creation from primary investing